 Editorial Policies and process

-Journal of Clinical &Molecular Endocrinology is self-financed and does not receive funding from any institution/government.
+This journal is a self-financed and does not receive funding from any institution/government.
 Hence, the Journal operates solely through processing charges we receive from the authors and some academic/corporate sponsors.
 The handling fee is required to meet its maintenance.
-Being an Open Access Journal, Journal of Clinical & Molecular Endocrinology does not collect subscription charges from readers that enjoy free online access to the articles.
+Being an Open Access Journal, Journal of Clinical and Molecular Endocrinology does not collect subscription charges from readers that enjoy free online access to the articles.
 Authors are hence required to pay a fair handling fee for processing their articles.
 However, there are no submission charges.
 Authors are required to make payment only after their manuscript has been accepted for publication.

 The basic article processing fee or manuscript handling cost is as per the price mentioned above on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of no. of pages of the article, etc.